pysat/pysat/docs/new_instrument.rst

 strings at the instrument level.
 In the most basic case, these can be defined with the data information at the top.

-pysat also requires that a logger handle be defined and instrumentment information pertaining to acknowledgements and references be included.
+pysat also requires that a logger handle be defined and instrument information pertaining to acknowledgements and references be included.
 These ensure that people using the data know who to contact with questions and what they should reference when publishing their results.
-The logging handle should be assigned to the pysat logger handle, while the references and acknowedgements are defined as instrument attributes within the initalization method.
+The logging handle should be assigned to the pysat logger handle, while the references and acknowledgments are defined as instrument attributes within the initialization method.

 .. code:: python

   platform = 'your_platform_name'
   name = 'name_of_instrument'
-  tags = {'tag1': 'tag1 Descripton',
+  tags = {'tag1': 'tag1 Description',
           'tag2': 'tag2 Description'}
   inst_ids = {'': [tag for tag in tags.keys()]}